AlonBS/Ray_Tracer/README.md

 =================

 3.7:
-- Implemented the fast ray-triangle intersection is suggested by Möller–Trumbore (1997).
+- Implemented the fast ray-triangle intersection as suggested by Möller–Trumbore (1997).
 This speeds rendering for complex meshes by 3 times!
 - minor bug fixes.

 3.6: